bazelbuild/bazel/site/docs/skylark/deploying.md

 ### WORKSPACE

-In the project's `WORKSPACE`, you should define the name that users will use to reference you rules.
+In the project's `WORKSPACE`, you should define the name that users will use to reference your rules.
 If your rules belong to the [bazelbuild](https://github.com/bazelbuild) organization, you must use `rules_<lang>` (e.g. `rules_mockascript`).
 Otherwise, you should name your repository `<org>_rules_<lang>` (e.g. `build_stack_rules_proto`).
 Please contact